 Advantages of Physical Firewalls

-- Simultaneous updates and protection upgrades for all computers on the network: With a hardware firewall, you can update your protection settings once, and all computers on the network benefit at the same time.
-With a software firewall, the IT team would have to update each computer manually, trust that every computer will be free and ready for an automatic update, or trust that each user will take the appropriate steps to implement an update.
-If something goes wrong, one or more devices can get compromised.
-A hardware firewall eliminates these factors.
+- Simultaneous updates and protection upgrades for all computers on the network: Update your protection settings once, and all computers on the network benefit at the same time.
+This ensures all devices are safe from compromise and saves IT teams from updating each computer manually, trusting that every computer will be free and ready for an automatic update, or trusting that each user will take the appropriate steps to implement an update.

-- Better security: Because hardware firewalls have their own, separate operating system, they are less prone to some of the attacks that software firewalls may suffer.
-Software firewalls have to depend on a computer’s operating system to function.
-If that is compromised, the firewall goes down with it.
+- Better security: Because hardware firewalls have their own, separate operating system, they are less prone to some of the attacks that software firewalls may suffer when a computer is compromised.

 Using Routers as Firewall Replacements